floweredscarf/su25/guides/partnership-guide.md

 ### Are there any constraints about whom I can work with?

-Your partner must be another student in your lab section and who is taking the course for the same grading basis (e.g. letter grade, P/NP, Audit).
-If your desired partner is in a different section, then one of you should request to switch into their partner's section so that you may attend together.
+No, but we highly recommend it is someone in your lab section, as then you can both ask your TA questions about the project, and work together when we give time in labs to work on the projects.

 ### How can I find a partner?

-The first week your lab TA will have you work with different people in your lab section so that you can get to know a few people.
-Starting with week two, you will choose a partner to work with.
-You may also ask the lab staff if you need help finding someone else in your section to partner with.
+Find someone in your lab section to partner with.
+You can also post on Edstem looking for a partner, or ask your Lab TA for help finding a partner.

 ### How do we submit/get grades as a pair?

 One partner submits via the Gradescope UI and then selects their partner for the submission.
 Note that, the submitting partner **must** add their partner to the final submission for every assignment, as partnerships do not carry over between submission in Gradescope. **Please do not make seperate individual submissions on gradescope with the same partner repo as you'll be flagged for misconduct but our auto-grading system.**
 ![Add Partner](img/gradescope_p1.png)
 ![Select Partner](img/gradescope_p2.png)
-### For how long am I committed to working with my partner?
-You can change partners for every lab assignment and project.

 ### Can I dissolve my partnership?
 Yes, you can!
 If you're having difficulty working with your partner please talk to your TA about it and they will guide you on how you can dissolve a partnership to either work alone or setup a new one.
 Barring extreme circumstances, you cannot be assigned a new partner during a project.
-Each project lasts only a couple weeks, so time is of the essence.
+Each partner project lasts only a couple weeks, so time is of the essence.
 Hopefully, even if there is some dissatisfaction with your partner, the two of you can still complete the work and learn.
 If you are having trouble working with your partner, please talk to your TA as soon as possible; we want to make things right in the best way possible.

+Dissolving a partnership will result in each partner needing to submit their own individual submission.

 ### May I work alone?
 Yes you may choose to work alone!
 However, remember that CS61BL is a class designed for partner-based work and you might find some of the later assignments more time consuming than intended when working alone.

 ### May we work in a group of three?
-No. TAs with an odd number of student in their lab will choose who the group of three is if necessary.
+No.

 ## My partner was a bad partner...